 Looking for a cheap way to get buildings for your model railway?
-Paper and card building kits are simple to make, realistic and best of all there are lots of them available free.
+Paper and card building kits are simple to make, realistic and best of all there are lots of them available free just waiting to be printed.
 Yep, free!
 Here’s where to get them.

 Paper buildings are nothing new.
 They’ve been around for years, decades even.
 Metcalfe will be a familiar name to many.
 What’s changed in recent years, however, is that there are now loads of high-quality kits freely available on the Internet.

 You just go to one of the sites that offer them, download the file, print it; cut out the shapes and glue them together.
-No cost model railway buildings!
+Free model railway card kits!

 This video shows how it’s done.
 It’s from one of the websites I’ve listed below.